PulseWaves/Specification/specification.rst

 Edge of Flight Line:
   This bit has a value of 1 when the output pulse is at the end of a scan line.
 It is the last pulse before the scanning hardware changes direction, mirror facet, or zigs back.

+Intensity:
+  This value characterizes the returned intensity of the pulse for easy understanding and quick visualization purposes.
+It should be properly scaled so that it can be used to color the pulse for previewing purposes.
+The value may or may not have a physical meaning.

+Classification:
+  This value us used to (pre-)classify entire pulses into a yet to ve established metric.
+Possible are the number of waveform peaks or a simple roof, forest, grass, road, water,for quick understanding.

 Defined Variable Length Records (VLRs or AVLRs):
 ------------------------------------------------------------------------------